Acid Country

-Acid Country is the third solo album by British artist Paul Heaton, following his debut album (under the guise of Biscuit Boy aka Crackerman) Fat Chance and second solo album as himself, The Cross Eyed Rambler.
+Acid Country is the third solo album by British artist Paul Heaton, following his debut album (under the guise of Biscuit Boy Crackerman) Fat Chance and second solo album as himself, The Cross Eyed Rambler.

 The album was officially released for download and purchase in the shops on 13 September 2010 and charted at number 51.
 Heaton had done a UK "pub tour", cycling around various pubs all across the UK performing to promote his new album.
 Heaton has also had numerous recent radio and television appearances to promote the release of Acid Country.